 Bifolds have become the trendy upgrade to have over the recent years, they can literally open up your living space creating a seamless link between the house and garden.
 They also add a striking visual impact to any property and create a stunning, modern focal point whilst remaining thermally efficient.

 There is no denying the fact that Bifolds are extremely desirable, stunning and functional.
-Being the only door which appears to open the whole wall of your house and expand your property into the garden, whether that be for extra dining space or for entertaining guests on a warm summers evening, Bi-fold doors certainly create a stunning visual experience and functioning impact.
+Being the only door that appears to open the whole wall of your house and expand your property into the garden, whether that be for extra dining space or for entertaining guests on a warm summers evening, Bi-fold doors certainly create a stunning visual experience and functioning impact.

 Bi-folding doors are suited to most properties and are as functional as a single entrance door due to the flexible design which can feature single or even double traffic doors.
 This setup allows you to use a single door just like a regular entrance door when the Bifolds are fully closed.
 A Bifold door can be made up of just two units with bigger door sets being comprised of eight or more.
 Bifolds are not restricted to a straight wall, larger door sets can be manufactured to follow curved walls, something that can’t be achieved with other patio door styles.

 The market is flooded with different bifold doors, some cheaper than others, some with different features, so which systems should you choose?
-Whilst it is tempting to think that bi-folds are all the same and go for the cheapest types, we advise to shop well, choose a set with top quality components that won’t rust or fail and the best glazing.
+Whilst it is tempting to think that bi-folds are all the same and go for the cheapest types, we advise you to shop well, choose a set with top quality components that won’t rust or fail and the best glazing.
 The one way to ensure that you are buying a quality product is to choose a window supplier and installer that offers an insurance backed guarantee on the products and labour.

 As hard as it may be to believe, many people building a brand new extension leave the choice of bifold up to their builder.
 Whilst local builders can get trade prices they might not come with the warranty offered by some better-known manufacturers and they do not always have the wide choice of supplier that professional window installers have access too.
 Always check the guarantee the builder is offering compared to one offered by a bi-folding door supplier and installer.
 Quite often, guarantees are only valid when a trained or even approved fitter carries out the installation for numerous reasons.
 Check that all of the materials are covered, professional window installers will be covered by FENSA and an insurance backed guarantee.